sahib/rmlint/docs/rmlint.1.rst

 * Files with broken user or group id.

 In order to find the lint, ``rmlint`` is given one or more directories to traverse.
-If no directory or file was given, the current working directory is assumed.
+If no directories or files were given, the current working directory is assumed.
 ``rmlint`` will take care of things like filesystem loops and symlinks during traversing.